SoftHu/tos_avg/En/QuestTalkObjectiveNode_1737562825539838.md

 1737563860176154 -->|No, let's talk later.|1737647350349891[End]
 1737563366322442 -->1740654812464383[<b>Speaker 👉 Player:</b>

-Didn't she just mistake you for a bench…] 1740654812464383 -->1737563366322444[<b>Speaker 👉 Mr.Croaks:</b>
+Didn't she just mistake you for a bench...]
+1740654812464383 -->1737563366322444[<b>Speaker 👉 Mr.Croaks:</b>

 Not at all!